Length: SVL: Males up to 43mm; Females up to 52mm

 Description

-New Zealand’s rarest and largest native frog, with females reaching SVLs (snout-vent-lengths) of up to 52mm, and males reaching SVLs of 43mm.
-Hamilton's frogs were formerly widespread but by the time of their discovery were restricted to just two small populations in the Marlborough Sounds.
+Aotearoa’s rarest and largest native frog, with some females reaching lengths of 52mm.
+They were formerly quite widespread (with fossil records indicating a historical presence in Hawke's Bay), but by the time of their discovery were restricted to just two small populations in the Marlborough Sounds.

-Dorsal (upper) surfaces are light to dark brown, often with a pattern of black blotches which are most-pronounced along the dorso-lateral margin, and vary in number and intensity between individuals.
+They are perfectly adapted to the terrestrial environments of the upper South Island, with their patterning and colouration matching the mosaic of leaf litter, and debris that is often found covering the ground in this region.
+As such their dorsal (upper) surfaces often range from light to dark brown and are often covered with a pattern of black blotches which are most pronounced along the dorsolateral margin (interface between the sides and the dorsal surface).
+These patterns vary both in coverage and intensity between individuals.
 Ventral (lower) surfaces are light brown.
-Hind feet have almost no webbing, which is an adaptation to living on rocky ground.
+Hind feet have almost no webbing, which is an adaptation to a terrestrial lifestyle.

 Similar in appearance to the related Archey's frog (Leiopelma archeyi) which occurs on the Coromandel Peninsula and in Whareorino forest.
-However, Hamilton's frogs are often more drab and less-variable in colouration, as well as being more robust in build and much larger than Archey's frogs.
+However, they can be differentiated by their less striking colouration and pattern, as well as by their much larger size and robust build.

 Life expectancy